 3.1.2.
-Additional Dams
+Additional dams

-There are other water storage reservoirs located within several sub-catchments.
-There are two dams in the Manor Burn catchment; there is a dam and a diverting weir in the Pool Burn, a diverting weir in Moa Creek and a small dam in the Ida Burn catchment.
-All have varying storage capacity and potentially supplement river flows during the irrigation season.
+Other water storage reservoirs are located within several sub-catchments.
+There are two dams in the Manor Burn catchment, a dam and a diverting weir in the Pool Burn, a diverting weir in Moa Creek and a small dam in the Ida Burn catchment.
+They have varying storage capacities and potentially supplement river flows during the irrigation season.

 3.2.
-Major Irrigation Races
+Major irrigation races

-Several major irrigation water races transport water throughout catchment, as well as out of the catchment.
-The following summarises information about them:
+Several major irrigation water races transport water throughout, and out of, the catchment.
+The following summarises information about these races.